eberhardimbarte/NeoSolarized/README.md

 " same Solarized palette but simply shifts some values up or down in order to " expand or compress the tonal range displayed. let g:neosolarized_contrast = "normal"

+" Set this to 1, if you wish to use the modified color scheme with more " grayish base colors.
+" Default value is 0.
+" let g:neosolarized_grayish = 0

 " Special characters such as trailing whitespace, tabs, newlines, when displayed " using ":set list" can be set to one of three levels depending on your needs.